Tuesday, December 5, 2017

 Spring Time Ventures!

-Mother nature left nothing much to be desired this winter if you are among those who count the days until those months which we might just be blessed with piles of white stuff, an abundance of first tracks and the oportunity to see if we can beet are previous years total vertical feet; however, I am a jack of many trades and I like to make Lemonade out of Lemons so I try to see this ski season not as non-existent but that it gave me a kick to a very early spring making it a very long season for my other loved sports.
+Mother nature left nothing much to be desired this winter if you are among those who count the days until those months when the days get short and mother nature just just might bless us with piles of white stuff, an abundance of first tracks and the oportunity to see if we can exceed our previous years total vertical feet; however, I am a jack of many trades and I like to make Lemonade out of Lemons so....
+I am trying to see this ski season not as non-existent but that it gave me a kick to a very early spring making it a very long season for my other loved sports.
 Unseasonably warm weather allowed for early camping excursions, mountain bike rides, and trail runs with ideal conditions and most importantlly a great spring season for Equestrians.
 Spring time has been long an wonderful being able to start breaking babies sooner, moving out from the indoor rings, and more daylight makes those sunset and sunrise rides more wonderful than ever.
 Spring is here and summer is on its way here so enjoy the warm season and maybe this winter Mother Nature will reward us with an epic abundance of first tracks.

 Venture On - Alisa